skanzajamal/Employee-Management-System/README.md

-# Management-System
+# Management-Systemt
-I made this project in my undergrad, as a part of my course (Object Oriented Analysis and Design) project.
-A desktop application implemeting CRUD operations.
+A desktop application for storing and managing important personal information of the employees.
+The application is implemented using CRUD operations.

+Requirements:

+  - VScode or any IDE to run C# project
+  - WampServer
+  - MySQL